Customers Privacy Notice

 - We may share information about you with other members of our group of companies so that we can provide the best service across our group.
 They are bound to keep your information in accordance with this Privacy Notice;

-- We may also share your information with certain contractors, service providers or advisors and they may process your personal data for us.
+- We may also share your information with certain contractors or service providers and they may process your personal data for us.
 They are always required to meet our standards on processing information and security.
 The information we provide them, including your information, will only be provided in connection with the performance of their function.
-A list of these entities can be found here.
+A list of these entities can be found here;

 - If we're discussing selling or transferring part or all of our business – the information may be transferred to prospective purchasers under suitable terms as to confidentiality – or if sold, to buyers who can continue to provide services to you;